Weddings at St Mary'sHome / Church Ceremonies / Weddings at St Mary's

-- organist to accompany your hymns and play your chosen music;
+- Organist - the Church Organist can accompany your hymns and play your chosen music;

-- robed choir to lead the singing of your hymns and to sing anthems while you sign the registers;
+- Choir - the robed choir can lead the singing of your hymns and sing anthems while you sign the registers;

-- wedding bells - St Mary’s has a well-practised team of ringers who can proclaim your good news to the village;
+- Bells - St Mary’s has a well-practised team of ringers who can proclaim your good news to the village;

-- floral arrangements - our team of flower arrangers can provide beautiful arrangements in your chosen colour scheme
+- Flowers - our team of flower arrangers can provide beautiful arrangements in your chosen colour scheme

 Find out more from Revd Trevor Kirkman.